 RADIOACTIVE MATERIAL AND MANAGEMENT...introduces the learner to the proper methods used to dispose of radioactive waste in liquid, solid, gaseous forms; determine waste classification, evaluate methods used to process low-level and high-level waste, determine the package/label requirements, proper type of transport container, shipment quantity classification, storage distance from people and film during shipments by rail/vessel/public roads, proper shipping name and UN number; completion of proper shipping papers; document materials inventory/shipments.
-PREREQUISITES: 10624105 Health Physics Calc & Statistics, 10624110 Nuclear Technology & Regulations or COREQUISITE: 10624110HS Nuclear Technology & Regulations and PREREQUISITE: 10624114 Nuclear Systems & Sources
+PREREQUISITES: 10624105 Health Physics Calc & Statistics, 10624110 Nuclear Technology & Regulations, 10624114 Nuclear Systems & Sources

-RADIOCHEMISTRY...prepares the learner to separate dissolved, suspended, liquid, and ionic radioactive components; perform qualitative and quantitative analysis of samples; and prevent the production of radioactive material by using proper chemical control.
-PREREQUISITES: 10624122 Radiation Physics and 10806134 General Chemistry or 10806174 General Chemistry or High School Chemistry Equivalent
+RADIOCHEMISTRY...provides the student with the fundamentals of chemistry and the application of chemistry control to a nuclear facility.
+The course will cover basic water treatment principles, corrosion, reactor water chemistry control and chemical hazards.
+Prepares the learner to separate dissolved, suspended, liquid, and ionic radioactive components; perform qualitative and quantitative analysis of samples; and prevent the production of radioactive material by using proper chemical control.
+PREREQUISITE: 10624122 Radiation Physics

 RADIOLOGICAL EMERGENCIES...prepares the learner to understand a radiological emergency within the commercial nuclear power industry and explain how it is prevented, mitigated, and the proper preparations should an emergency occur.
-A radiological emergency is displaced radioactive substances in solid, liquid, or gaseous form in amounts which may result in doses to plant workers, plant equipment, the environment, or the public, that exceed company, state, & federal limits or regulations.
-Post-accident actions will be described as well as company, state, & federal regulations on radioactive releases and doses.
-PREREQUISITES: 10624110 Nuclear Tech and Regs or COREQUISITE: 10624110HS Nuclear Tech and Regs and PREREQUISITE: 10624105 Health Phys Calculations & Stats and 10624114 Nuclear Systems & Sources
+A radiological emergency is displaced radioactive substances in solid, liquid, or gaseous form in amounts which may result in doses to plant workers, plant equipment, the environment, or the public, that exceed company, state, and federal limits or regulations.
+Post-accident actions will be described as well as company, state, and federal regulations on radioactive releases and doses.
+PREREQUISITES: 10624110 Nuclear Technology and Regulations, 10624105 Health Physics Calculations and Statistics and 10624114 Nuclear Systems and Sources

-REACTOR PLANT COMPONENTS...introduces basic mechanical and electrical components used by nuclear power plants such as different types of piping, valves, pumps, ejectors, filters, turbines, heat exchangers, compressors, lubrication systems, valve actuators, breakers, transformers, relays, and other equipment.
-PREREQUSITES: 10624110 Nucl Tech/Regs, 10624114HS Nucl Systs/Sources, 10624105 HIth Phys Calc & Stats, 10804118 or 10804118OL Interm Algebra w Appl or 10804114 College Tech Math 1B COREQUISITE: 10624114 Nucl Systs/Sources, 1624110HS Nucl Tech/Regs
+REACTOR PLANT COMPONENTS...provides the learner with the fundamentals of heat transfer and fluid flow, and properties of reactor plant materials.
+The course introduces basic mechanical and electrical components used in nuclear power plants such as different types of piping, valves, pumps, ejectors, filters, turbines, heat exchangers, compressors, lubrication systems, valve actuators, breakers, transformers, relays and other equipment.
+PREREQUISITES: 10624110 Nuclear Technology & Regulations, 10624105 Health Physics Calculations & Statistics, 10804115 College Technical Math 1 or 10804114 College Tech Math 1B and COREQUISITE: 10624114 Nuclear Systems and Sources,

 REACTOR THEORY AND OPERATION...introduces the learner to the basic reactor types, the fission process, reactivity/criticality, reactor kinetics, heat removal, residual/decay heat, basic reactor types, nuclear plant water chemistry, and reactor thermodynamics.
-PREREQUISITE: 10624122 Radiation Physics and 10624132 Radiological Emergencies
+PREREQUISITE:10624122 Radiation Physics and 10624132 Radiological Emergencies